asdf2727/quantum_emulator/README.md

 Regarding any other question or discussion please open an issue or if you have my mail contact me directly.
-Thanks for your interest and I'm interested to see what you create with this tool!
+Thanks for your interest and I'm curious to see what you create with this tool!